Xilinx/inference-server/main/_sources/quickstart.rst.txt

 For testing, debugging, and experimentation, you will need to follow the development instructions.

 Ensure that you set up your host appropriately depending on which platform(s) you are using.
-The helper script used for many of the commands here is :file:`proteus`: a Python script with many helpful options.
+The helper script used for many of the commands here is :file:`amdinfer`: a Python script with many helpful options.
 The most up-to-date documentation for this script can be seen with :ref:`online <cli:command-line interface>` or on the terminal with :option:`--help`.
 You can also use :option:`--dry-run` before any command to see the underlying commands the script is running.